20 Nov Professional Development – Whose responsibility is it?

 The answer is an emphatic, “You”.
-Your reporting line manager and HR are the support systems to help you develop the right skills and secondly to align your professional development with the organizational needs and goals.
+Your reporting line manager and the HR are the support systems to help you develop the right skills and secondly to align your professional development with the organizational needs and goals.

-The reporting line manager can act as a mentor and groom you, aligned to your job deliverables and career aspirations.
+Reporting line manager can act as a mentor and groom you, aligned to your job deliverables and career aspirations.
 HR can nominate you for various courses or can assign an executive coach to help you grow.
 However, the buck stops at you.

-1. Taking accountability – Understand that finally, you are accountable for your professional development lies with you.
+.
 All other stakeholders are support systems in your professional development.

 2. Feedback – Feedback is the breakfast of warriors.
-Seeking constant feedback from the reporting line manager and other critical stakeholders with whom you work, can do wonders.
-It sounds simple, however, it is the fastest way to empower yourself in two ways:
+Seeking constant feedback from reporting line manager and other critical stakeholders with whom you work, can do wonders.
+It sounds very simple, however, it is the fastest way to empower yourself in two ways:

 a.
 It helps you identify your strengths so that you can hone them further.